Baptism: Mode and manner

-Baptism is practiced in several different ways.
+Baptism is practiced in several ways.
 Aspersion is the sprinkling of water on the head, and affusion is the pouring of water over the head.
 Traditionally, a person is sprinkled, poured, or immersed three times for each person of the Holy Trinity, with this ancient Christian practice called trine baptism or triune baptism.
 The Didache specifies:

 This is how you should baptize: Having recited all these things, [the first half of the Teaching, "The Way of Life and the Way of Death"] baptize in the name of the Father and the Son and the Holy Spirit, in running water.
 If you do not have running water, then baptize in still water.
 The water should be cold, but if you do not have cold water, then use warm.
-If you have neither, then just pour water on the head three times in the name of the Father, the Son and the Holy Spirit.
+If you have neither, then just pour water on the head three times in the name of the Father, the Son, and the Holy Spirit.
 Both the one who is baptized and the one who baptizes should fast beforehand, along with any others who are able, the one that is baptized being told to fast for a day or two.